pvoznenko/front-controller-php-example/README.md

 PDO driver with connection to MySQL database without changing Entity layer.
 If needed another storage with totally different interface for example, you exchange DB service and Entity layer.

+For the key-value storage of cached data I chose Redis, since compare to analogs, in Redis if needed you can configure data persistence with different options (also you can scale it).
+For work with Redis from the PHP I chose library [Predis](https://github.com/nrk/predis) - it is only one external library used for whole application (if not count tests).

 Additionally to Front Controller I implemented Dependency Injection Container with Services (Service Container).
 Each Service is injectable and implement specific interface (so could be exchange with another object that implements the same interface) and initialized on demand (lazy loading).
 List of existing Services: